 Your physiotherapist can help you improve your confidence and reduce any fear of falling.
 They can also teach you techniques to help you get down safely on to the floor, and up again if you fall.
 Often, a physiotherapist will work with an occupational therapist to help you remove any tripping hazards from your home.

 Providing pain relief

-If you are a carer and you help a person with Parkinson’s move around, it is vitally important that you get advice from a physiotherapist about caring for your own body, most importantly your back.
+If you’re a carer and help a person with Parkinson’s move around, it’s important that you get advice from a physiotherapist about caring for your own body, most importantly your back.

 Straight from the expert

-Physiotherapist Fiona explains how her work helps people with Parkinson's, like Carole, to carry on with everyday activities.
+In this video, physiotherapist Fiona explains how her work helps people with Parkinson's, like Carole, to carry on with everyday activities.